 My.Fordham is the gateway to Fordham's online resources including Blackboard, MyFiles (the University file storage system), campus and personal announcements, your Fordham Gmail and Google Apps, and registration, financial aid, b

 Fordham IT Customer Care is located on both the Rose Hill and Lincoln Center campuses.
 Support is available for your computer’s operating system, initial computer setup, software applications, account claiming via my.fordham.edu, e-mail access, or wired and wireless network connections.
 You can reach the IT Customer Care by phone, e-mail, visit or online service request form.

 Follow us on Twitter: @FordhamIT

 In person help is available by visiting the IT Customer Care Centers, which in addition to the above services also provides in warrantee hardware support for select vendors.

 Rose Hill Campus: McGinley Center Rm229 8am-8pm, M-F

 Lincoln Center: Lowenstein RmSL19A 10am-6pm, M-F

-Students living on campus can contact a Residential Technology Consultant (RTC) for computer and network support.
-Please visit the above webpage to find out who your RTC is and how to get in contact with them should you need assistance.
-The RTC can assist you with many of the same issues as IT Customer Care in addition to:
+Students living on campus can contact a Residential Technology Consultant (RTC) for in-room computer and network support.
+Please visit the above webpage to find out w

 Fordham Answers to Computer and Technology Services (FACTS)

 FACTS is an online self-service knowledge base which you can query to get answers to frequently asked questions.
-This resource is accessible through the Home tab of the university Portal at My.Fordham.edu.
+This resource is accessible on the Home tab of the university Portal at My.Fordham.edu.